MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: System Overview

-The pipeline of the system consists of four stages, as shown in Figure~\ref{fig:pipeline}.
+Our system pipeline consists of four stages, as shown in Figure~\ref{fig:pipeline}.
 In the Scene Process Stage, users first select a set of scenes from the commercial scene database and rearrange the furniture layout for scene-level randomization.
-Then, in the Entity Process Stage, users adopt entity-level randomization, such as manipulating each object.
+Then, in the Entity Process Stage, users could manipulate a single object for entity-level randomization.
 Next, 2D imagery data is rendered in the Render Stage.
-Finally, in the Pixel Process Stage, the user applies pixel-wise modifications to 2D renderings, such as simulating sensor noises.
-Users can control all stages via DSL.
+Finally, in the Pixel Process Stage, the users could apply pixel-wise modifications to the 2D renderings, such as simulating sensor noises.